Ashraf-Algumaei/nd0821-c3-starter-code/src/model_card_template.md

 Further more, including multiple countries with different cost of living can effect the model results and biasing towards countries with higher cost of living.

 ## Caveats and Recommendations
+As mentioned in the ethical considerations section, the model does not have the correct features to accurately determine the salary.
+Thus, adding more features and removing some of the features that should not be used for determining the salary would make this model more accurate and usable to production environments